neckell/go-template/README.md

 # go-template

-This is burger-like template project for building microservices in GO.
+This is burger-like template project for building microservices in Golang.

 ## Features
 - Stable Go Template